prathamkuril/lead-qualifier/README.md

 The dashboard will be available at `http://localhost:5173` and API requests to `/api` will automatically proxy to the backend.

+The table view displays a running count of the leads returned by the API.
+This number updates whenever you adjust the filters so you can quickly see how many records match your criteria.
+Clicking a column header sorts by that field and highlights the active sort column.

 ## Building the Frontend

 To generate a production build and preview it locally: